shirakawa gifu rural japan village

 Shikoku is the smallest of Japan’s four main islands and home to areas of incredible natural beauty.

-The Dogo Onsen hot springs here are the oldest in Japan, with traditional wooden bathhouses and ryokan guesthouses, while the intricate landscape gardens of Ritsurin Koen in Takamatsu (pictured) make for a peaceful and contemplative visit.
+The Dogo Onsen hot springs here are the oldest in Japan, with traditional wooden bathhouses and ryokan guesthouses, while the intricate landscape gardens of Ritsurin Koen in Takamatsu make for a peaceful and contemplative visit.

 3. Takayama, Hida